Trump fills homeland security, environment, China ambassador jobs

 In an interview with Time, Trump continued to take on corporate America, promising to bring down drug prices and causing shares of U.S. pharmaceutical and biotech companies to fall.

-(Reporting by Richard Cowan; Additional reporting by Steve Holland, Warren Strobel, Valerie Volcovici and Timothy Gardner in Washington and Bill Berkrot and Lewis Krauskopf in New York, Editing by Will Dunham)
+(Reporting by Richard Cowan; Additional reporting by Steve Holland, Warren Strobel, Valerie Volcovici and Timothy Gardner in Washington and Bill Berkrot, Lewis Krauskopf, Melissa Fares and David Ingram in New York; Editing by Will Dunham and Jonathan Oatis)